When Creativity Disappears: Understanding Your Nervous System and Creative Energy

 What we've lost in productivity culture is the understanding that both are necessary.
 That the fallow times aren't laziness or failure – they're how the soil becomes fertile again.

 Your nervous system knows this rhythm.
 It moves naturally through states of activation and rest, arousal and recovery.
 When you work with these cycles instead of against them, creativity becomes sustainable.
-And you trust that each phase serves the others.
-That the quiet periods aren't absence, but preparation.
-That the energy will return when your system has the capacity to hold it.
+You start to trust that each phase serves the others.
+That the quiet isn't absence, it's preparation.

 Embracing the ebbs and flows

-When you stop pathologising creative ebbs and start understanding them as nervous system information, something shifts.
+When you stop pathologising creative ebbs and start understanding them as information, something shifts.

 You stop battling yourself.
 Stop feeling guilty for not producing when your body is depleted.
-Stop forcing output when your system needs rest.
+Stop forcing output when what you need is rest.

-You develop the capacity to notice: what does my nervous system need right now to support creative work?
-And some days the answer is: make the thing.
-Other days it's: walk outside and look at the birds.
+You develop the capacity to notice: what does my nervous system need right now?
+And some days the answer is make the thing.
+Other days it's walk outside and look at the birds.

 Your relationship with creativity becomes less about discipline and more about attunement.
-Less about pushing through and more about creating conditions where inspiration can arrive naturally.
+Less about pushing through and more about creating the conditions where inspiration can arrive.

-And the work you make from this place?
-It's different.
-More aligned, more honestly yours.
+The work you make from this place is different.
+More aligned.
+More honestly yours.

 How to Listen to Your Body: 4 Pathways to Somatic Awareness